arijeetbaruah/arijeetbaruah.github.io/_portfolio/00ChampionsAscension.md

 ---
 title: "Champions Ascension"
 excerpt: "Champions Ascension is an Arena RPG where you collect and battle your own squad of brutal gladiators.
-You will embark on the pulse-pounding story of a gladiator on a blood-soaked rise to glory!<br> <source src='https://videos.ctfassets.net/ir6qj64pt374/18c3W6NR03Ja7dnHTnsEqn/efa82638d0409188be0589e874a51ee5/25sec_VER2.mp4'>"
+You will embark on the pulse-pounding story of a gladiator on a blood-soaked rise to glory!"
 collection: portfolio
 ---